 2016: In a span of 23 minutes, the NHL sees two blockbuster trades and one of its top stars opting to stay with the only team he has ever played for.

 At 3:34 p.m.
 ET, the New Jersey Devils acquire forward Taylor Hall, the first player picked in the 2010 NHL Draft, in a trade that sends defenseman Adam Larsson to the Edmonton Oilers.
 The Devils make the trade in hopes of getting an offensive boost; the Oilers need help on the blue line.

 Just 17 minutes later, the Nashville Predators and Montreal Canadiens complete an even bigger one-for-one trade.
 The Predators send defenseman Shea Weber, their longtime captain, to the Canadiens for defenseman P.K.
 Subban.

-Six minutes after that, word comes that forward Steven Stamkos has decided to stay with the Tampa Bay Lightning, the only team he has played for since being chosen with the No. 1 pick in the 2008 NHL Draft.
-Stamkos signs an eight-year contract with the Lightning that's reportedly worth $68 million.
+Six minutes after that, word comes that forward Steven Stamkos has decided to stay with the Tampa Bay Lightning, the only team he's played for since being chosen with the No. 1 pick in the 2008 NHL Draft.
+Stamkos signs an eight-year contract with the Lightning.